Zhongqi-F/Sim-FAST/README.md

 ## Using the code

+**Please ensure running in MATLAB 2024a or newer version! ** In the live script functions are created as we working through examles.
+This is only supported in 2024a or newer.
+In older MATLAB versions, functions must be in the back (which makes the flow of text not ideal)

 When using the code, please add "00_SourceCode_Elements" and "00_SourceCode_Solver" to the path in MATLAB.
 For some examples, we can use "00_SourceCode_Elements_Advanced" for faster computation.